Varnish a table – with gel varnish

 White Ribbon Day

-Posted by jerry on November 24th, 2005 — Posted in Journal
+Posted by Jerry on November 24th, 2005 — Posted in Journal

 Today and tomorrow I will wear a white ribbon in honour of the campaign for the elimination of gender-based violence.
 25 November has been designated UN International Day for the Elimination of violence against women.
 White Ribbon Day is the largest effort by men across the world, working in partnership with women, to end men’s violence against women.